agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 ### Daily Log View
 This screen shows the detailed daily log entries.
 For a specific date, it lists each meal or food item, along with its name/notes, and a breakdown of its calories, protein, fat, and carbs.

+### Scanned Product Screen
+This is the review and confirmation screen after a successful product scan.
+It displays the Food Item Name, Brand, a placeholder for the item's image, and a nutritional summary.
+It features an "Nutrition Information" section where the user can input the quantity and unit of the portion eaten before logging the meal.
+There is also an edit icon in the top right where the user can modify the product's details.